- How we collect your personal information;

 - Research (such as analysing market trends and customer demographics); and

 - Communicating with you about your quotes and our Services.

 Energy Advice Line Limited is a UK owned private company.
 We all take your privacy very seriously.

 Energy Advice Line Limited (company number 5774275) is the data controller in relation to the processing of the personal information that you provide to us when you use our Services.
-Its registered address is 1a Crimea Road, Bournemouth, BH9 1AP.
+Its registered address is Suite A, 2nd Floor Burlington Arcade, Bournemouth.
+BH1 2HZ.
 If you have any queries relating to our use of your personal information, or any other related data protection questions, please contact our Customer Services Team at firstname.lastname@example.org.

 How do we collect personal information?